 Flash forward to me at 52.
 I find I now have something to say.
 However, the moments which allow me to hear my own thoughts are few and far in-between.

-During Wednesday night when I attended a media welcome for millennial bloopers from Southeast Asia, I found myself repulsive to the loud music by the (also) millennial band.
+During Wednesday night when I attended a media welcome for millennial bloggers from Southeast Asia, I found myself feeling repulsive to the loud music by the (also) millennial band.
 Oblivious to the noise, the millennial bloggers spent a good half hour taking selfies, groupfies, the boodle fight table, the obligatory hold-the-sponsorproduct or pose-with-the-sponsorlogo, all the while seemingly having a good time while making sure their permed dos, matte makeup and hipster outfits are not ruinned, while they make reprises of their best pouts and duckfaces.